FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 # FreeRTOS+TCP IPv6 Demo

+The IPv6 FreeRTOS+TCP Visual Studio project file is in the following directory:
+FreeRTOS\FreeRTOS-Plus\Demo\FreeRTOS_Plus_TCP_IPv6_Demo
+It contains a FreeRTOS windows simulator demo project for validating IPv6 protocol.
-The FreeRTOS+TCP IPv6/multiple-interface source code and example projects are currently provided in the FreeRTOS+TCP repository's "feature/ipv6_multi_beta" branch.
-These demos only require the FreeRTOS+TCP IPv6/multiple Interface source code and the FreeRTOS-Kernel.
+The FreeRTOS+TCP source code is currently provided in the FreeRTOS+TCP repository's.
+"dev/IPv6_integration" branch.

 ## Setting up the workspace